 Take a front-row seat during a conversation with activists about how California is positioning itself on environmental, immigration and labor issues.

 Arrive in Washington, D.C., and make your way to your hotel in the heart of the U.S. capital.
 After checking in to your room, join your L.A.
 Times expert and fellow travelers for a quick walking tour of the Dupont Circle neighborhood.
 Then enjoy a welcome reception and dinner at a local steakhouse often visited by political wheelers and dealers.
 After dinner, explore the city on a night tour of illuminated monuments and memorials.

 Begin this morning with a crash course on California's preeminent issues: From sanctuary cities to healthcare, learn how California is tackling issues by opposing the federal government's position.
 Understand how these issues play a role in the upcoming gubernatorial elections.
 After a quick walking tour of the Capitol Hill neighborhood, visit one of Washington's most iconic buildings, the U.S. Capitol, followed by a catered lunch in a private room.
 Conclude your day with an evening bipartisan discussion with D.C. staffers from the current and previous administrations at a private reception in a D.C. lounge.
 (L, R)

 Start the morning with an orientation of the historic Georgetown neighborhood.
-Then head to the university that bears its name to hear experts from the Institute of Politics to discuss the impact and intersection of the 2018 midterm elections and the gubernatorial leadership polling.
+Then head to the university that bears its name to hear experts from the Institute of Politics to discuss priorities and prospects for the 2020 election and the gubernatorial leadership polling.
 Midday, visit the recently revitalized and hip enclave of Shaw for lunch at a D.C. staple, Ben's Chili Bowl.
 Hear the restaurant's history from one of Ben's family members, and learn of its roots that date back to the 1950s in this historically black neighborhood.
 Later this afternoon, see the inner workings of a newsroom while attending a live taping of "PBS NewsHour."
 (L)